University of Delaware: Land-grant college

 As a result of this additional funding, Delaware College was invigorated.
 New buildings, improved facilities, and additional professors helped the college attract more students.
 Student life also became more active during this period.
-In 1889 the first football game involving a team representing the college was played.
+In 1889, the first football game involving a team representing the college was played.
 Also in 1889, the college adopted blue and gold as the school's colors.

-It was not until 1914, though, that the Women's College opened on an adjoining campus, offering women degrees in Home Economics, Education, and Arts and Sciences.
-Brick archways at Memorial Hall separated the Men's and Women's campuses and gave rise to the legend of the Kissing Arches (where students would kiss good night before returning to their respective residence halls).
+In 1914, the Women's College of Delaware opened on an adjoining campus, offering women degrees in home economics, education, and arts and sciences.
+Brick archways at Memorial Hall separated the men's and women's campuses and gave rise to the legend of the "Kissing Arches" (where students would kiss good night before returning to their respective residence halls).

 In 1921, Delaware College was renamed the University of Delaware.
 It officially became a coeducational institution in 1945 when it merged with the Women's College of Delaware.

 The university grew rapidly during the latter half of the 20th century.
 After World War II, UD enrollment skyrocketed, thanks to the G.I.
 Bill.
 In the late 1940s, almost two-thirds of the students were veterans.
-Since the 1950s, UD has quadrupled its enrollment and greatly expanded its faculty, its academic programs and its research enterprise.
+Since the 1950s, UD has quadrupled its enrollment and greatly expanded its faculty, its academic programs, and its research enterprise.

 In 2010–11, the university conducted a feasibility study in support of plans to add a law school focused on corporate and patent law.
-At its completion, the study suggested that the planned addition was not within the university's funding capability given the nation's economic climate at the time.
-Capital expenses were projected at $100 million, and the operating deficit in the first ten years would be $165 million.
+The study suggested that the planned addition was not within the university's funding capability given the nation's economic climate at the time.
+Capital expenses were projected at $100 million and the operating deficit in the first ten years would be $165 million.
 The study assumed an initial class of two hundred students entering in the fall of 2015.
 Widener University has Delaware's only law school.

 Science, Technology and Advanced Research (STAR) Campus

 On October 23, 2009, the University of Delaware signed an agreement with Chrysler to purchase a shuttered vehicle assembly plant adjacent to the university for $24.25 million as part of Chrysler's bankruptcy restructuring plan.
 The university has developed the 272 acre site into the Science, Technology and Advanced Research (STAR) Campus.
 The site is the new home of UD's College of Health Sciences, which includes teaching and research laboratories and several public health clinics.
 The STAR Campus also includes research facilities for UD's vehicle-to-grid technology, as well as Delaware Technology Park, SevOne, CareNow, Independent Prosthetics and Orthotics, and the East Coast headquarters of Bloom Energy.
 In 2020, UD opened the Ammon Pinozzotto Biopharmaceutical Innovation Center, which became the new home of the UD-led National Institute for Innovation in Manufacturing Biopharmaceuticals.
-Also, Chemours recently opened its global research and development facility, known as the Discovery Hub, on the STAR Campus in 2020.
+Chemours opened its global research and development facility, known as the Discovery Hub, on the STAR Campus in 2020.
 The new Newark Regional Transportation Center on the STAR Campus will serve passengers of Amtrak and regional rail.